Learning Linear Causal Representations from Interventions under General Nonlinear Mixing: Setting: Interventional Causal Representation Learning

 This assumption was also made in the prior works \cite{seigal2022linear, ahuja2022interventional, varici2023score}.
 When the interventions don't cover all the nodes, we have non-identifiability as described in Section \ref{par:counterexamples} and \cref{sec:counterexamples}.
 We also extensively discuss that none of our other assumptions can simply be dropped in these sections.

-\begin{remk} Our theory also readily extends to noisy observations, i.e., $X = f(Z) + \nu$ where $\nu$ is independent noise.
-In this case, we first denoise via a standard deconvolution argument \cite{khemakhem2020variational, lachapelle2022disentanglement} and then apply our theory. \end{remk}
+\begin{remk} \begin{itemize} \item Our theory also readily extends to noisy observations, i.e., $X = f(Z) + \nu$ where $\nu$ is independent noise.
+In this case, we first denoise via a standard deconvolution argument \cite{khemakhem2020variational, lachapelle2022disentanglement} and then apply our theory. \item Similar to the results in \cite{seigal2022linear} we can assume completely unknown intervention targets, i.e., there might be multiple interventions targeting the same node, and we do not need to know the partition.
+We only require coverage of all nodes.
+In contrast to their work we assume that we know which dataset corresponds to the observational distribution, but we expect that this restriction can be removed. \end{itemize} \end{remk}

 To simplify the notation, it is convenient to use $B^{(0)}=B$, $\eta^{(0)}=0$ for the observational distribution.
 We also define $\bar{I}=I\cup \{0\}$.
 Then, all information about the latent variable distributions $Z^{(i)}$ and observed distributions $X^{(i)}$ are contained in $((B^{(i)}, \eta^{(i)}, \tgt{i})_{i\in\bar{I}}, f)$.